Note: Use only in the MuPAD Notebook Interface. This functionality does not run in MATLAB.

 Also, when defining your own procedure, you can specify the types of arguments accepted by that procedure.
 In this case, for every call to that procedure, MuPAD automatically checks the types of provided arguments.
 For more information, see Checking Types of Arguments.

-The domtype function returns the name of a domain to which an object belongs:
+returns the name of a domain to which an object belongs:

 domtype([a, b, c])